eskomk/equi-esko/README.md

 	- Standalone app

 - eiger_test
-	- For eunning test cases
+	- For running test cases

 Both produce print info for debugging quite a lot at the moment